SwissDataScienceCenter/renku/docs/how-to-guides/renkulab/ssh-into-sessions.rst

 ---------------------------------------

-You can check if your project supports SSH by clicking the drop down next to the Session Start button and seeing if the SSH option is visible and enabled.
+You can check if your project supports SSH by clicking the drop down next to the Session Start button and seeing if the "Connect with SSH" option is available, and the dialogue says your project supports SSH.

 .. image:: ../../_static/images/ui_ssh_dropdown.png
     :width: 85%
     :align: center
     :alt: Dropdown menu with SSH entry.

-If you see the SSH-enabled icon in the screenshot below, your project is SSH-enabled, and you can skip down to the next section!
+If you see "Your project supports SSH" as in the screenshot below, your project is SSH-enabled, and you can skip down to the next section!

 .. image:: ../../_static/images/ui_ssh_modal.png
     :width: 85%